farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 The Message Digest should yield an output beginning at low-order byte of A and ending with the high-order byte of D [A,B,C,D].

 ## Research and Development Diary
-* Week One
+* <b>Week One</b>
 	* The first week involved the setup of the repository and also getting setup on my Google cloud virtual machine.
 I also included a skeleton implementation of the program that just included some file readers and other basic functions.
 In preperation for the assignment I watched some related external videos that would help cement my understanding of the underlying concepts behind the project [[6]](https://www.youtube.com/watch?v=6h7_YAmtzGw) [[7]](https://www.youtube.com/watch?v=53O9J2J5i14).
-* Week Two
+* <b>Week Two</b>
 	* During this week I completed the first video that discussed the SHA standard.
 I didn't fully understand everything in the video so I looked over the document in my own time [[2]](https://www.nist.gov/publications/secure-hash-standard) and watched a video [[9]](https://www.youtube.com/watch?v=DMtFhACPnTY) that helped provide a bit more insight.
 I also had a look at the main differences between MD5 and SHA [[10]](https://stackoverflow.com/questions/2948156/algorithm-complexity-security-md5-or-sha1) which helped me get a handle on the main differences in terms of speed, amount of attacks required to find the original message, message digest length and security [[12]](https://stackoverflow.com/a/37235104).
-* Week Three
+* <b>Week Three</b>
 	* I finished the [C bit operations](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Video_Code/C_bit_operations/lookatbits.c) video and looked over some examples and tutorials of bit manipulation in C [[5]](https://graphics.stanford.edu/~seander/bithacks.html) [[11]](https://www.tutorialspoint.com/cprogramming/c_bitwise_operators.htm).
 I spent a good bit of time this week reading up on VI and learning some new editing and file commands [[13]](https://www.guru99.com/the-vi-editor.html).
-* Week Four
+* <b>Week Four</b>
-	* This week I was a bit behind with videos so caught up on both the [Functions and Constants in SHA](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Video_Code/Functions_and_constants_in_SHA/sha256.c) and [Padding](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Video_Code/Padding/padding.c) videos.
+	* This week I was a bit behind with videos so caught up on both [Functions and Constants in SHA](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Video_Code/Functions_and_constants_in_SHA/sha256.c) and [Padding](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Video_Code/Padding/padding.c).
 I attempted to code up some functions for MD5 by looking through the Request for Comments [[3]](https://tools.ietf.org/html/rfc1321) summary and began defining constants like the four auxillary functions and constants for the transformation routine.
 Since I still wasn't fully sure of the fully process required for the MD5 algorithim I found an article [[14]](http://www.boblandstrom.com/the-md5-hashing-algorithm/) that helped simplify the whole process for me, I got a better understanding of the role of auxillary functions in the block processing and how each sixteen oprations of the four rounds work.
+* <b>Week Five</b>
+	* I coded up the [Unions in C](https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Video_Code/Unions/unions.c) video but didn't fully understand what was meant by storing different data types in the same location.
+I looked at some tutorials [[15]](https://www.tutorialspoint.com/cprogramming/c_unions.htm) [[16]](https://www.programiz.com/c-programming/c-unions) and got a bit of a better understanding of how a unions members are accessed and the main differences between unions and structures, like for example how a union variable will always be the size of it's largest element unlike a struct where it's size is accumulative.
+Since big and little endian was mentioned in the video I did some reading on that also [[17]](https://www.geeksforgeeks.org/little-and-big-endian-mystery/) just to get a surface level understanding of byte order representation.
+I also included a union block in my MD5 project file and integrated it with code that was already written.

 ## References
 [1] http://cacr.uwaterloo.ca/hac/about/chap9.pdf <br>